Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - Front Door latency averages.

+- Front Door error counts.
+These are of two categories - *Invalid requests* which are caused by script kiddies and crawlers, and are expected to fail, and *Valid requests* which are not expected to fail.

+- Database CPU and memory usage.

+- Database storage usage.

 - Count of VM instances.
 There are three counters covering the following.

     - Capacity (how many VMs the VMSS is configured to run - zero normally, one when an ingestion is occurring).